 *

-J. Krishnamurti said towards the end of
+J. Krishnamurti said towards the end of his life that few people understood him, let alone change their lives. |

 In his novelette Ilusions Richard Bach masterfully describes the utter loneliness of a fictitious modern Messiah among eager crowds that throng him --- because not one has the ears for the simple truth he aches to share.